-8. ROSTERING
+11. ROSTERING

-We will work towards a rostering system based on 7 day operation during the life of this agreement.
-This may result in some sections working a seven day roster as part of the ordinary weekly hours.
-Saturday or Sunday work that is performed as part of the ordinary weekly roster will be paid at the appropriate loaded rates as per the award.
+We will work towards a rostering system based on 7 day operation during the life of this Agreement.
+This may result in some sections working a seven day roster.
+This will only apply to the Warehouse and Distribution activities of the business.

+Saturday or Sunday work that is performed as part of the ordinary weekly roster will be paid at the appropriate ordinary rates as set out in Schedules A & B of this Agreement.

 Existing employees at 1 July 2005 will not be forced to work a 7 day roster which may include Sunday.
 Existing employees may nominate to work the 7 day roster if they wish.
 New employees from 1 July 2005 will be eligible to work a 7 day roster.

 Individual circumstances will be taken into consideration when any changes to rostering are proposed.